marttasch/PS_extract/README.md

 + ``-x``, ``-exclude`` :                  to exclude the first and last steps from generated maps presenting the whole trip (allow to focus the map when origin country is far away)

 anything else will display help.

+## Results
+All generated files are stored in ``Extracts`` folder created at execution (inside your trip folder, at the same level than ``locations.json`` and ``trip.json`` files).

+In all cases :
++ ``{trip_name}_{trip_start_date}.txt`` : generated text file with all trip/steps information.
+For example, ``Paris_2024-07-14.txt`` for a trip which name is Paris, started on 2024 July 14th.

+If local html option is activated :
++ ``index.htm`` : main html page with trip information, 1 image, step name and link to step page for each step
++ ``local.css`` : CSS file applied to all html files ; you can change easily global appearance by modifying it
++ ``{step_id}.htm`` : page providing information on one step, with all photos and videos (viewable in a gallery) and links to main page and previous and next steps.
+For example, ``111234555.htm`` for the step which ID is 111234555 in PS.

+If local html option or email option is activated :
++ ``steps_map.png`` : generated map with one marker for each step location
++ ``map_{step_id}.png`` : generated map centered on one step.
+For example, ``map_111234555.png`` for the step which ID is 111234555 in PS.
++ ``trip_map.png`` : generated map with all locations tracked by Polarsteps and paths between them

+If email option is activated, the following emails will be generated and sent to the specified address :
++ step email : one email per step with information from the step, photos and videos of the step attached, and the generated map for this step
++ trip email : one global email with the trip information, and steps map attached

 ## Contributions
 First steps of extracting PS data were done through https://github.com/adamlporter/PolarSteps python script, giving me the basic elements to build this more featured script.